Noticing Midlife Change?Before Noticing Midlife Change?After

 Up to 80% of ageing skin symptoms are attributed to extrinsic factors.

-The primary causes of intrinsic ageing are the following:
+The causes of intrinsic ageing are:

 Cause Description

-The extrinsic factors that accelerate ageing include:
+The extrinsic factors that accelerate ageing skin include:

 Contributor Description